Sennevds/mijn_waterlink/README.md

 # Installation
 Currently this integration is not yet available over HACS, so you will have to manually add it to your Home Assistant instance.
-Copy waterlink_meter folder to your configuration/custom_components path and restart Home Assistant.
+Copy the `waterlink_meter` folder to your `configuration/custom_components` path and restart Home Assistant.
 Use the add integration UI to set up your device.

 ![image](https://github.com/user-attachments/assets/025b78f2-60b3-4431-8ca5-5c1f484ae6e4)